Auld Lang Syne Meaning, Song Lyrics, Tradition

 What is a cup of kindness?

-The chorus includes the line “we’ll take a cup of kindness yet, for auld lang syne.”
+The chorus includes, “We’ll take a cup of kindness yet, for Auld lang syne.”
 These lyrics refer to the tradition of raising a glass and toasting to goodwill and friendship.

 Aside from the playing of the song, what other traditions are on display during New Year’s Eve celebrations?